designstem/projects/dyes/index.md

 Creating the visuals of your product

-4. Sketch your items and/or design on the paper by hand.
-Try to make variations, visualise and develop the idea, keep in mind the simplicity of the expression and composition :)
+###### 4. Sketch your items and/or design on the paper by hand.
+Try to make variations, visualize and develop the idea, keep in mind the simplicity of the expression and composition :)

-5. Digitalise your design.
+###### 5. Digitalize your design.
 Simplest way is to take a photo(s) with your smartphone.

-6. Process your images in a graphic software of your choice to make the etched model of your product.
+###### 6. Process your images in a graphic software of your choice to make the etched model of your product.

 <f-notes>